 Case 2 : (Solved) Invoking custom module as function –

-In addition, Suppose we create a python module with the name my_utillity.py which has a function my_utillity().
-Here if we import the complete package the call the my_utillity() directly.
+In addition, Suppose we create a python module with the name my_utillity.py which has the function my_utillity().
+Here if we import the complete package call the my_utillity() directly.
 It will show the same error.
 The best way to fix the module object is not callable is already mentioned above.
 It will remain unchanged.

 Here is my_utillity.py which contains the my_utillity() function.